 What LAMP Grant Programs Support

 LAMP grants are intentionally designed to adapt to unique projects in regions nationwide.
-They emphasize collaborations, recognizing that it takes a wide range of stakeholders to improve food systems; to do so successfully and equitably requires the input of a diverse range of voices.
+They emphasize collaborations, recognizing that successful food system improvements require the input of a wide range of stakeholders.
+One advantage of LAMP grants is that they are available to both for-profit companies and nonprofit organizations.

 FMPP LFPP RFSP